CaddyBuilds/caddy-cloudflare/README.md

     - **`2.7`**: Minor version tag for the latest patch release within the 2.7 series, allowing for minor updates without breaking changes.
     - **`2`**: Major version tag for the latest release within the 2.x series, providing updates within the major version while maintaining compatibility.

+- `alpine`: Always points to the latest stable release of the Alpine-based image.
+  - `<version>-alpine`: Specific version tags for the Alpine-based image (e.g., `2.7.6-alpine`).

 ## Platform Support

 The `cyberverse-dev/caddy-cloudflare-docker` image is built to support multiple platforms, ensuring compatibility across a wide range of devices and systems.
 The supported platforms include: